Level 1 Background Checks: Meaning, Use, Limitations, Disqualifying Offenses

 Many states use a 7-year background check as the standard, but criminal history may include a longer timeframe.
 When do the 7 years start on a background check?
 Typically it is 7 years from the date of completion of sentencing.
 An example of a 7-year state is Kansas which limits the time a person can look into someone’s criminal history.4

-Do dropped charges show up on a background check and more specifically, a level 1 check?
-Again, it depends on the state and its laws regarding public records.
+The visibility of dropped charges on a background check, especially a level 1 check, varies depending on the state and its regulations concerning public records.

 The list of states below has automatic removal of non-conviction charges from a person’s record.